-The Plumbers and Pipefitters National Pension Plan is a multiemployer defined benefit plan.
+The United Association National Pension Fund is a multiemployer defined benefit plan.

-Establishment of the Fund and Collective Bargaining Agreements
+Establishment and Maintenance of the Fund

-The Plumbers and Pipefitters National Pension Fund was established by the United Association of Journeymen and Apprentices of the Plumbing and Pipefitting Industry and various employers.
-The Plan is a collectively bargained plan maintained by a joint Board of Trustees, which is the Plan Sponsor as defined in ERISA.
+The UANPF was established by the United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States and Canada and various employers.
+The Plan is a collectively bargained plan administered by a joint Board of Trustees, which is the Plan Sponsor as defined in the Employee Retirement Income Security Act of 1974 (ERISA).
 You can write to the Fund office for information about whether or not an employer is contributing to the Fund, or whether a particular local union participates in the Fund.
-A list of participating local unions is available on the Fund's website at participatinglocals.ppnpf.org.
+A list of participating local unions is available on the Fund's website at https://uanpf.org/wp-content/uploads/2022/08/Participating-Local-Unions-042021.pdf.
 You may also contact the Fund office for this information.

-The Plumbers and Pipefitters National Pension Fund is maintained pursuant to many collective bargaining agreements.
+The United Association National Pension Fund is maintained pursuant to many collective bargaining agreements.
 Contributions to the Fund are made by the employers in accordance with the terms of the applicable collective bargaining agreement or other participation agreement.
 These agreements require employers to make contributions to the Fund at a fixed rate for each hour worked in covered employment.

-Participants and beneficiaries may, by written request to the Fund office, obtain a copy of any collective bargaining agreement or a copy of a list of the employers and unions.
+Participants and beneficiaries may, by written request to the Fund office, obtain information as to whether a particular employer or employee organization is a sponsor of the plan and, if the employer or employee organization is a plan sponsor, the sponsor's address.
+You may also receive, by written request to the Fund office, a copy of any collective bargaining agreement that requires contributions to the Fund.
 You may also review these documents in the Fund office or at your union hall.